POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Expand a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Because of the complexity of the `PSyGrid` object we encourage the user to only
+Because of the complexity of the :samp:`PSyGrid` object we encourage the user
-use our dedicated functions to add content to the object.
-There is a function
+to only use our dedicated functions to add content to the object.
+There is a
-to add an extra column to the :samp:`final_values`.
-Here is an example how to
+function to add an extra column to the :samp:`final_values`.
+Here is an example
-add a new column which contains the final orbital period in units of years
+how to add a new column which contains the final orbital period in units of
-instead of days:
+years instead of days:

 .. code-block:: python